UniMath/agda-unimath/HOWTO-INSTALL.md

 ## Getting a copy of the library

+The way you install the library on your machine might depend on the way you plan to use it.
+If you plan to contribute to the library, then we suggest first creating a fork of the library, and then cloning your fork.
+If you don't intend to contribute the library, then you don't need to create your own fork, and you can proceed directly to clone the library.

 ### Creating a fork of the library

-Begin by creating a fork of the library on GitHub:
+If your plan is to submit a contribution, or to do a project that eventually could lead to a contribution to the library, then it is best to begin by creating a fork of the library on GitHub:

 1. Navigate to the library's GitHub page at [https://github.com/UniMath/agda-unimath](https://github.com/UniMath/agda-unimath).